You're Gorgeous

 "You're Gorgeous" is a song by English band Babybird, released as a commercial single by The Echo Label on 30 September 1996.
 Babybird member Stephen Jones wrote the song and co-produced it with Steve Power.
-It was their only top-10 hit on the UK Singles Chart, peaking at number three, and reached the top 40 in Australia, Iceland, Ireland, Italy, New Zealand and Sweden.
+It was their only top-10 hit on the UK Singles Chart, peaking at number three, and reached the top 40 in Australia, Iceland, Ireland, Israel, Italy, New Zealand and Sweden.
 Melody Maker ranked "You're Gorgeous" at number 11 on their list of the "Singles of the Year" for 1996.

 Background and composition

 The song's lyrics are interpreted to describe the way a photographer exploits his models.
 The track is often mistaken as a love song due to the way it is initially presented, with one person complimenting the other until it is revealed that the narrator is a female model speaking to the photographer.

 Critical reception

 Stephen Thomas Erlewine from AllMusic (who gave the Ugly Beautiful album 4.5 stars out of 5) praised the song as an "effortlessly catchy" pop single, which "positively radiates with twisted sexuality".
 The Independent wrote, "Take the hit single "You're Gorgeous" – ostensibly a love ballad of warm togetherness, but, like REM's "The One I Love", actually carrying more sinister undercurrents.
 In this case, its the song's pitiable account of pornographic devotion – having ice-cubes rubbed on chests, being photographed with legs pulled apart on car bonnets, and being paid £20 with vague promises of being seen in a magazine – all endured for infatuation's sake, because the snapper is so gorgeous."

 Kevin Courtney from Irish Times named it a "catchy, slightly risque surprise hit".
 Ian Watson from Melody Maker was negative, saying, "This single starts haughty, moves onto vain and ends up sickeningly narcissistic, with the stupid singer bloke directing the central you're gorgeous line to his own sneering monkey face in the shattered mirror."
 Another Melody Maker editor, Caitlin Moran, wrote that the lyrics, "with their Legs pulled apart and ice rubbed on your chest, are about sticky porny photographers hunting beaver shots from models.
 Steve's quietly, humorously and hornily feminist: Will you lick my candy, girl (And I don't mean that rudely)? gives you a fairly good idea of his world-view."
 A reviewer from Music Week gave it four out of five, adding, "Filling the void between Vic Reeves and Bono, Stephen Jones's rich baritone is a svelte joy on this rather flimsy tale of tank tops and snapshots."